Industrial Mineral Sands Projects

 - Marketing via non-binding letters of intent signed with various end users for titanomagnetite and VHMC in Asia and for DMS in Australia;

-1 For details of the PFS please refer to Mayur Prospectus dated 21 July 2017 and pre‐quotation disclosure dated 19 September 2017
+1 For details of the DFS please refer to ASX Announcement dated 11 September 2020

 - Medium term growth pipeline – Mayur has completed various exploration, drilling and metallurgical testwork on a number of other projects across the remainder of the tenement holding; offering opportunity to expand and / or replicate the planned approach at Orokolo Bay on these other projects.